 - MoneyGram Plus members can transact on-the-move using apps for iOS and Android.

-- International customers can make payments via electronic bank transfers.
+- Other international customers can make payments via electronic bank transfers.

 - CurrencyFair provides apps for devices that run on iOS and Android.

 Regular Overseas Payments

 This section of the CurrencyFair vs. MoneyGram comparison favors the former because it lets you schedule transfers easily.
 MoneyGram does not offer this feature yet.

 - Learn how to save even more with the CurrencyFair coupon for free transfers.